jlyonsmith/Toaster/README.md

 - Not order dependent.
 - Don't need to be debuggable in a debugger, but need access to really good logging.

-## Installation
+## Installation in Xamarin Studio

-Install the tools with NuGet, either in Xamarin Studio or by downloading the NuGet command line tool and running:
+My primary .NET development environment these days is [Xamarin Studio](http://xamarin.com/studio).
+Here are instructions on how to install Toaster for use with it.

-	nuget install Toaster
+First, install the library package with [NuGet](http://www.nuget.org/packages/Toaster/) in the IDE.
+You can also try installing the [Xamarin Studio Command Line Tools](http://lastexitcode.com/blog/2014/10/26/XamarinComponentsAndNuGet/) and installing the component that way.

-Once you have the tools downloaded, you'll need a script to run the latest version of the `Toast.exe` tool.
+Once you have the tools downloaded and in your `packages/` directory, you'll need a script to run the latest version of the `Toast.exe` tool.
 I use this one, located in a `bin/` directory in my projects:

 	#!/bin/bash
 	#